-The guideline is a consensus between operators and OEMs that identifies onboard datasets that should be openly available to equipment owners in a real-time, read-only format.
+A consensus-based guideline that identifies the onboard datasets that should be openly available to equipment owners in a real-time, read-only format.

 Mine operators are looking for advanced services to support the ongoing health, condition, and performance of equipment, and the modern mine environment is making this possible.
 New technologies and systems generate huge volumes of source data related to the real-time and historical performance of mining equipment.
+These data-related capabilities can influence decision-making around equipment investment.

-To extract maximum value from these data, however, field operators need to be able to access them.
-At the same time, OEMs’ intellectual property rights must also be protected.
-Therefore, there is a need for a shared industry vision to address data security challenges.
+Further, to ensure the safety of their operations and extract maximum value from these data, operators need to be able to access them.
+At the same time, original equipment manufacturer (OEM) intellectual property rights must also be protected.
+Therefore, there is a pressing need for consensus on the topic.